 Prioritizing SOP Development

-Priority for SOP development should be given to any operation involving Restricted Chemicals, certain higher risk chemicals, such as particularly hazardous chemicals and highly reactive chemicals, and specified higher risk research procedures described in the CHP.
+Priority for SOP development should be given to any operation involving Restricted Chemicals, certain higher risk chemicals, such as select carcinogens, reproductive toxins, and chemicals with high acute toxicity and highly reactive chemicals, and specified higher risk research procedures described in the CHP.

 A Standard Operating Template is below.
 Departments may elect to use this form and fill in appropriate information in the gray shaded text areas to generate SOP's for their specific laboratory activities.